sgreg/rudy/firmware/v-usb/04_midi/README.md

 ## Some details

-There are 127 MIDI notes available, but the lower and higher range of those notes is not all that useful in a random "music instrument" like this, so we'll limit the range of actually used notes to 28 (E1) and 91 (G6).
+The MIDI standard provides us with 127 possibles notes to play, but in practice, the lower and higher end of that spectrum wasn't all that pleasant to listen to.
+To still make use of the ADC's full range, the MIDI notes will be limited to a more useful range in the center of the spectrum - namely from note 28 (E1) to note 91 (G6).
 As the Atmega328 uses a 10-bit ADC, we simply take only the top 6 bit, which gives us 64 values that aren't too sensitive to small changes in the sensor readings, and add an offset of 28 to them.

 For example:
 ```